Griffin-Brome/Griffin-Brome/README.md

 ## I'm a Computer Science New Grad from BC, Canada
 - 🌱 I’m currently learning:
-  - API development with Flask
+  - API development with Flask & SQLAlchemy
 - 😄 Pronouns: He/Him/His

 ## Find me on the Web